Bible verses about Faithfulness to God

 13. “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 Proverbs 3:5,6 NIV

 We can trust God because his plans for us are greater than we can even imagine.
-Jeremiah tells us that God has plans to prosper us and give us peace, not to harm us.
+Jeremiah tells us that God has plans to prosper us and give us thoughts of peace, not to harm us.
 Yes, the world we live in promotes independence and self-help, but God offers to direct our ways if we only seek him.
 Proverbs 14:12 reminds us that the way that seems right to us only leads to destruction.
 Let us heed the words of advice from Solomon, the wisest man who ever lived.
 God has proven himself over and over; we can trust him with our lives.

 14. “Jesus replied, “Truly I tell you, if you have faith and do not doubt, not only can you do what was done to the fig tree, but also you can say to this mountain, ‘Go, throw yourself into the sea,’ and it will be done.”
 Matthew 21:21 NIV

-Being faithful to God requires faith without a shred of doubt.
-While here on earth, Jesus tried to show his disciples the power of prayer coupled with faith; the combination is more powerful than we can imagine.
+Being faithful to God requires profession of our faith without a shred of doubt.
+While here on earth, Christ Jesus tried to show his disciples the power of prayer coupled with faith; the combination is more powerful than we can imagine.
 This power is available to us today.
 We are reminded in Hebrews 11 that it is impossible to please God without faith.
 How can we be faithful without faith?
 It's impossible.
 Jesus' lesson in Matthew 21 may have sounded exaggerated, but he wants us to know that our unwavering faith can move mountains of sickness, fear, poverty, and other ills.
 Faith, without doubt, is powerful!

 15. “His master replied, ‘Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!’
 Matthew 25:21 NIV